anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

 That said, I would have loved to have been there for excellent panel and discussion  [“You oughta be in pictures”: Insights to Digital Moving Image Preservation from the BFI, EYE, and LOC](https://www.digipres.org/publications/ipres/ipres-2024/papers/you-oughta-be-in-pictures-insights-to-digital-moving-image-prese/) in the parallel [_Strategies for Preserving Moving Image Content_](https://www.archief.vlaanderen.be/archief/records/dossiers/5acb210228ce4315ae650812d056a482329eb83ed2dc42398a51505dc153be81/documents/1f33356a23554e1891cf8e733c80ae8569a014e0d7e44c19ac387bd441a78d09) session.
 The whole thing is fascinating, but I was particularly struck by the discussions about the adoption of [Apple ProRes](https://www.loc.gov/preservation/digital/formats/fdd/fdd000389.shtml) format as a preservation standard.

 The acceptance of ProRes was raised deliberately.
 A 'guilty' secret being carefully shared.
 Some of the panellists had found that it hard to convince people that this was an acceptable decision.
-The formats proprietary status rendered it controversial, despite the fact that open source tools and available documentation mean there were no real barriers to future access.
+The proprietary nature of the format rendered it controversial, despite the fact that open source tools and available documentation mean there were no real barriers to future access.

-From the stream it seems the room was on the panels side.
+From the stream it seems the room was on the same side as the panel.
 M'colleague Paul Wheatley commented: "where is the risk?"
 Another attendee argued that that Apple wants out of the codec maintenance business now that it is opening up it's specifications through [SMTPE](https://www.smpte.org/).

 I would go further.
-I think we've quickly forgotten how natural this state of affairs is.
+I think we've forgotten how natural this state of affairs is.
 One player comes to dominate a field and their formats and software become the _de facto_ standards for that domain.
 This level of control is actually beneficial to the business of digital preservation, as it helps prevent the creation of conflicting implementations of the same format.
 In time, as their market position is secured, it becomes beneficial to open up just enough that the ecosystem they profit from can continue to grow.

-After all, that's what happened to our fields beloved Portable Document Format.
+After all, that's what happened to our 'beloved' Portable Document Format.
 Adobe PDF went from 1.0 to 1.6 and came to role the roost while remaining wholly proprietary.
 Eventually, in 2008, PDF 1.7 became an ISO standard, but Adobe still adds proprietary extensions.
 If anything, involving ISO might make the format more complicated by allowing edge-case extensions to leak in from niche application domains.

 Most amusingly of all (to me at least) is the fact that our most holy format artefact, the venerable and sacrosanct [TIFF 6.0](https://www.loc.gov/preservation/digital/formats/content/tiff_tags.shtml), remains proprietary to this day.
 Since 1992, owned by Aldus and then Adobe, with ISO variants only appearing in 2001.
 Variants which remain, as far as I know, largely irrelevant to our collections.

 ProRes isn't problematic, it's simply unfamiliar.

 <center>❦❦❦</center>